theapurvapawar/cmpe273-assign-p2/README.md

 - Used both Jersey/Jackson and Java Servlets for delivery. (with a bit of JQuery involved.)

 Live Demo - http://54.153.109.144/store (The section after the Buy Button.)
+[Update] - Instance stopped as I'm being charged for it.

 Deployed on Amazon EC2 (MEAN Stack Ecommerce Front-End Store and Order Management applications are on different instances as per requirement.)